wraithan/resume/docs/skills.rst

 tend to lean on this library quite a bit for its selectors and other niceties.

-* Built complex dynamic front ends using AJAX
+* Built many dynamic front ends using AJAX
 * Built a Firefox Add-on that uses jQuery to build and modify most of the DOM.